sjsuvrajit/namaste-react/Note.md

         - This process is known as Reconciliation or the React diffing Algorithm.
         - Find the full Architecture of React Fiber: https://github.com/acdlite/react-fiber-architecture

+# Episode 6 -- Exploring the world
+    - useEffect() --> It takes two arguments.
+                     1. callback function
+                     2. Dependency Array
+    - useEffect(() => {}, []);
+    - When the callback function is called ?
+        - After the component renders, useEffect's callback function.
+        - If we need to do any operation after the component renders, we can use useEffect().
+    - fetch() is a superpower which js engine has.
+    - fetch() is given to us by the browser
+    - Conditional Rendering: Rendering a component based upon some condition is called Conditional Rendering.
+    - Why we need state variable useState() ?
+        - We can just declair a normal javascript local variable and we can get the work done.
+The problem is normal variable can not update dynamically.
+This is why we do not use Javascript variables in such cases.
+        - If you want to make your component dynamic, if you want somthing should change in your component, we use local state variable.
+    - Whenever a state variable changes, React will re render the component with updated values.
+    - or in other words, Whenever a state variable updates, React triggers a Reconciliation Cycle(Re render the component)

 ## Config Driven UI
     - The Config Driven by a UI
     - The Configaration of the UI will come from backend based on certain condition